-With 3 pools, 2 restaurants and 1 private beach, the numbers really add up at this hotel.
+With three pools, two restaurants and one private beach, the numbers really add up at this hotel.

 This place neighbours the Fiesta Athenee Palace, and you can use the facilities at both hotels.
 The whole complex nudges up to a private patch of beach, where wooden bathing platforms lead you over the pebbles into the sea.

 The Fiesta Garden Beach is surrounded by tropical gardens, and has a real away-from-it-all setting.
 The nearest shops and restaurants are in Campofelice di Roccella, around 10 minutes' drive away.
 And you can reach well-known Cefalu in 25 minutes.